Darshan-2021-11/fetch-image/README.md

 ## Description
 The project fetches image from [here](pollination.ai) after a prompt is given, stores it in the very same directory after fetching the image.

-NOTE: You need to have the image folder beforehand to store images in that directory... otherwise errors will show up when attempting to save the response.
+NOTE: 1.
+You need to have the image folder beforehand to store images in that directory... otherwise errors will show up when attempting to save the response.
+      2. The libraries are specifically build for x86_64 architecture and needed to be changed in order to compile on other platforms.